mihalik/me-mcp/README.md

 ### Discovery

 Currently, `.well-known/mcp` discovery is under active discussion ([see here](https://github.com/orgs/modelcontextprotocol/discussions/84)).
-For now, share your URL directl and provide instructions for users to connect.
+For now, share your URL directly and provide instructions for users to connect.

 ## Using Your Me-MCP